-The River Stour is one of the country’s oldest statutory navigations but this right was almost taken away until the River Stour Trust was formed over 50 years ago.
-The founding members fought to retain the right of navigation for the benefit of the public and this has enabled thousands of people every year to discover and enjoy this world-famous river.
-Today the navigation is administered by EA as the navigation authority for the section of the Stour that runs from Brundon Mill (upstream of Sudbury, Suffolk) to Cattawade (near Manningtree, Essex).
-Smaller craft, such as canoes and kayaks, can navigate the entire stretch (approximately 25 miles) by portaging around the various waterway structures.
-Powered craft, with certain specified exemptions, are currently restricted to the 3-mile stretch between Ballingdon Bridge and Great Henny.
+The Suffolk & Essex River Stour is one of the country’s oldest statutory navigations following an Act of Parliament that was passed during the reign of Queen Anne in 1705.
+This right was almost taken away over 50 years ago but a group formed to successfully retain the right of navigation for the benefit of the public.
+This group comprised founding members of the River Stour Trust and their achievement has enabled thousands of people to discover and enjoy this world-famous river.
+Today the navigation is administered by EA for the section of the Stour that runs from Brundon Mill (upstream of Sudbury in Suffolk) to Cattawade (near Manningtree in Essex).
+Smaller craft, such as canoes and kayaks, are able to navigate the entire stretch (approximately 25 miles) by portaging around the various waterway structures while powered craft, with certain specified exemptions, are currently restricted to the 3-mile stretch between Ballingdon Bridge and Great Henny.

 The River Stour Trust is a registered charity dedicated towards the restoration, conservation and education of the Suffolk & Essex River Stour Navigation.
 The trust seeks to improve overall river access: to educate the public on the importance and benefits of the navigation; and to reinstate navigation for larger craft, particularly small electric boats, along the entire stretch of the navigation requiring a change to the bye-laws alongside reinstating the locks.
 So far, the trust has restored four of the 13 derelict locks (including the three Constable locks at Flatford, Dedham and Stratford St Mary) and continues to maintain the structures in its care for the benefit of navigation users.